charlesxu90/phbuilder/README.md

 #### 3. Use `phbuilder gentopol` to (re)generate the CpHMD topology.

-First, decide which residues you want to have titratable, and in which protonation state those residues should be at $t = 0$ (essentially which initial $\lambda$-values they should have).
-If you do not care about this, you can use the `-ph <ph>` flag to have `gentopol` automatically choose the appropriate initial $\lambda$-values based on the specified pH and the (macroscopic) pKas of the lambdagrouptypes.
+First, decide which residues you want to make titratable, and which initial protonation (lambda) states those residues should assume at $t = 0$.

+One should ideally choose initial protonation states that are expected to be seen during the majority of the simulation.
+This way, the amount of charge absorbed by the buffers is minimized.
+For example, if you perform a simulation at pH = 2.0, one would expect Asp and Glu residues (pKa 3.65 and 4.25, respectively) to be mostly protonated.
+In this case, one should start the residues in the protonated state.
+Conversely, at neutral or high pH it is sensible to choose initial lambda values corresponding to the deprotonated state.
+By choosing the initial lambda values wisely, one can minimize the amount of charge absorbed by the buffers and thus the required number of buffer particles.

 Manually choose which residues to make titratable and in which initial state, and (re)generate the topology: